jeffwiroj/slesion/README.md

 eval_probabilistic.ipynb is used to calculate accuracy, jaccard ind, and ece

-ensemble_ent.ipynb is used to calculate pac,pui of either  deterministic and mc ensembles
+ensemble_ent.ipynb is used to calculate pac,pui of either  deterministic or mc ensembles

 ensemble_ece.ipynb is used to calculate ece,accuracy, and jaccard ind of ensembles